fsmb/ua-api/README.md

 ## Authentication

-The UA API uses OAuth2 credentialing authentication.
+The UA API uses [OAuth2](https://oauth.net/2/) credentialing authentication.
 A client id and client secret are necessary for authentication.
 Contact FSMB for access to a client id and client secret.

 Using the client id and client secret execute the authentication request.
 You will receive a bearer token containing the access token.
 All subsequent requests will require the token for authentication.
 The token will expire periodically and it will be necessary to get another token.

-For more information regarding OAuth2 go to the website: https://oauth.net/2/

 ## HTTP Status Codes